T. S. Eliot Prize 2024: Mimi Khalvati to chair the judging panel

 Last year’s winner was Jason Allen-Paisant for his collection Self-Portrait as Othello (Carcanet Press); the judges were Paul Muldoon (Chair), Sasha Dugdale and Denise Saul.

-For full information on this year’s judges, visit the judges page on the T. S. Eliot Prize website.
+For full information on this year’s judges, visit the Shortlist page.

-The T. S. Eliot Prize was founded in 1993, and the inaugural winner was Ciaran Carson for his collection First Language (Gallery Press).
-A full list of all the winners can be found in the Previous Prizes section of the T. S. Eliot Prize website.
+The T. S. Eliot Prize was inaugurated by the Poetry Book Society in 1993 to mark the Poetry Book Society’s fortieth birthday, and to honour its founding poet.
+The T. S. Eliot estate has provided the prize money since the Prize’s inception, and the T. S. Eliot Foundation took over the running of the Prize in 2016, following Inpress Books’ acquisition of the PBS.
+The winner of the first T. S. Eliot Prize was Ciaran Carson for his collection First Language (Gallery Press).
+A full list of all the winners can be found in the Past Years section of the T. S. Eliot Prize website.